Advances in Digital Pathology

 Digital pathology is the digitization of prepared slides, which facilitates the acquisition, management, and interpretation of pathology information.
 The glass slides that were traditionally viewed under a microscope are now scanned to produce high-quality digital images that can be viewed on a screen.

-The microscope here is replaced by a digital pathology scanner, which captures high-definition images of a slide as a whole (whole slide imaging) and transmits the captured images directly to the pathologist's screen.
+The microscope here is replaced by a digital pathology scanner, which captures high-definition images of a slide (whole slide imaging) and transmits the captured images directly to the pathologist's screen.

 The pathologist can then share these images quickly and easily with the rest of the medical team instead of having to transport the slides from one clinical setting to another.
-This improves turnaround time, lab efficiency, and ultimately, patient outcomes.
+This improves turnaround time, lab efficiency, leads to collaboration, and ultimately improves patient outcomes.

 Digital Pathology Scanners